On This Page

 Stewards are elected to serve as primary points of contact for members in our department.
 We elect up to four stewards: two for St. George and one each for UTM and UTSC.
 In practice, the stewards work together as a team and you can communicate with whoever you feel the most comfortable with, regardless of which campus you are working at.

 It is recommended to contact stewards at a non-UofT email address, using your own non-UofT email address.
 This is especially the case if you are writing about any issue that is sensitive or confidential.
 This practice is recommended because UofT can access and read any emails you send and receive from your UofT email address, since they manage the email server.
-If you don’t know a steward’s non-UofT email, you can email their UofT address to ask, or ask them in person.
+If you don’t know a steward’s non-UofT email, you can email them at their UofT address to ask, or ask them in person.

 Our current stewards are: